kuriwaki/cces_candidates/README.md

 1 if the candidate won that race, 0 otherwise.
 For President, 1 if the candidate won the electoral college votes in that _state_, rather than the office.

-If the election was effectively a primary or a race where no one candidate won outright (and a runoff was held later), then the winner of that first stage election gets a value of ___.

 ### Vote count (`candidatevotes`)